 Donate - PakistanServePakistan

-During 2019 and 2020, IMR fully funded the operating cost of a health center near Umerkot, run by Al-Mustafa Trust (AMT) in the remote Tharparkar region of Sind province which provided free treatment to 15,934 patients till the end of 2020.
-IMANA has also provided 2 ambulances to AMT which enable patient evacuation and mobile clinic & dispensary services.
+Since 2019, IMR has fully funded the operating cost of a health center in the remote Tharparkar region of south-east Pakistan and provided free medical treatment to 23,805 patients since its launch.
+In this drought-affected area, where locals suffer from extreme poverty and lack basic health facilities, IMANA has also funded two ambulances, enabling emergency patient evacuation, and a mobile clinic with dispensary services.
 We also funded the establishment of a specialized dental center for the thalassemia patients in Karachi.

 IMANA entered into an ongoing collaborative program with an ophthalmology clinic in 2017, and during 2018 we also made a grant to procure new operating microscope and other equipment.
 Till December 2020, a total of 124,695 eye exams were conducted and the program has benefited 10,932 patients with free cataract surgeries and 2,965 minor procedures among the poor, rural people of Punjab, Khyber-Pakhtunkhwa and Azad Kashmir.

 IMR has remained engaged in medical relief activities in Pakistan since the devastating 2005 earthquake, when we treated tens of thousands of injured and sick people in over 4 months of work there.
 Since then IMR has adopted villages & schools in affected areas, helped renovate & open a maternity hospital in Quetta, set up a thalassemia center in Rajanpur, established and operated relief camps for Swat IDPs, provided medicines and held medical camps for Waziristan IDPs, conducted 41 medical and 5 free eye camps for 2014 flood affected people, funded and operated a fully equipped mobile dispensary in rural areas of southern Punjab, provided supplies and specialized equipment to different medical facilities and opened basic health units in multiple locations.